Partner, Young, Minney & Coor, LLP

 Year Graduated: 2008

-Megan Moore is an associate with the law firm of Young, Minney and Corr, LLP.
+Megan Moore is a partner with the law firm of Young, Minney and Corr, LLP, where she started as an associate.
 She practices education law, supporting charter schools throughout California.
 Her primary focus is on student-related issues, including special education, Section 504, student rights, and constitutional considerations for students and educators.
 Prior to joining YM&C, Megan honed her litigation and education law skills with Best Best & Krieger, LLP.

 Megan holds a B.A. in English and a minor in secondary education, with honors, from the University of Florida, and a J.D. from the McGeorge School of Law, University of the Pacific, where she graduated with Great Distinction and received the ALI/ABA Award for Outstanding Graduating Senior.